dvmonroe/sanity-ruby/README.md

 ## Serialization

 When using a PORO, you can opt-in to automatically serialize your results.
+You must define all attributes that should be serialized.

 ```ruby
 class User < Sanity::Resource